LunaTechsDev/LunaLite/README.md

 * Enhancements for classes and basic types
 * Bundle Documentation With Code
 * Dev and Production Mode for debugging code
+* File watching; copies files to the output directory.

 ## RoadMap